 Monitoring is essential for optimal safety when using methylene blue, particularly in prolonged use or higher dosages.
 The compound's effects on mitochondrial function and oxidative stress levels suggest careful consideration of individual patient factors before administration [19].

-Methylene blue's side effects may include nausea, vomiting, diarrhea, dizziness, headache, confusion, and skin discoloration (blue or green tint).
+Methylene blue's side effects may include headache, nausea, vomiting, diarrhea, dizziness, confusion, and skin discoloration (blue or green tint).
 Rare but serious effects include serotonin syndrome, especially when combined with serotonergic drugs, and severe allergic reactions like difficulty breathing or swelling.
 Methylene blue carries a black box warning for the risk of serotonin syndrome, particularly when used with serotonergic drugs like SSRIs and SNRIs, as it inhibits monoamine oxidase A (MAO-A), potentially leading to dangerously high serotonin levels.
 Symptoms of serotonin syndrome include confusion, agitation, hallucinations, hyperthermia, and muscle rigidity, requiring immediate medical attention.

 How to Use Methylene Blue for Gut Health